A day in the life of a working single mum

 11:00pm.
 Sink into bed.
 Ready to do it all again tomorrow.

 There you have it.
-Sounds pretty miserable doesn’t it?
+Sounds pretty miserable, doesn’t it?
 And for me it was.
 If this is your life now – it will get easier.
 It did get easier for me as my daughter got older but every minute was always accounted for.
-I look forward to the day where women do not feel guilty for leaving work right on time, and flexible work arrangements are more normal; this will make a huge difference in the happiness and well being of single mothers.
+I look forward to the day when women do not feel guilty for leaving work right on time, and flexible work arrangements are more normal; this will make a huge difference in the happiness and well-being of single mothers.

 The purpose of the Clarity Call is: